Probate Q&A Series

 • Attach supporting evidence, such as bank statements or written claims;

-• Request the relief you seek (for example, revocation of the decree of distribution).
+• Request the relief you seek.

 Key Considerations When Reopening a Closed Estate